armindillo/donkey/docs/guide/build_hardware.md

 ![donkey](../assets/build_hardware/6a.PNG)

 It is easy to put the camera cable in the wrong way so look at these photos and make sure the cable is put in properly.
+The important thing is that the metal contacts on the cable face backwards.
+In some cases the contacts are on the side of the cable with the printing, and the cable ends up with a half twist, unlike the picture.
 There are loads of tutorials on youtube if you are not used to this.

 ![donkey](../assets/build_hardware/6b.PNG)